Department-70/XAI_CODS/README.md

 ### FACE-P1 High-Level Overview:
-  Utilizing the SEDA[^2] architecture, Fing and Acquire Camouflage Explainability Phase 1 (FACE-P1) focuses on explaining the predictions of CODS.
+  Utilizing the SEDA[^2] architecture, Find and Acquire Camouflage Explainability Phase 1 (FACE-P1) focuses on explaining the predictions of CODS.

  ![FACE-P1_Overview](image.png)